lorenzofattori/M2Q-hardware/README.md

 M2Q is available at my [Tindie Store](https://www.tindie.com/products/23305/)

 Store update May 2021: M2Q is currently out of stock because DHL decided to not deliver my PCB package and sign the delivery for me.
 What a horrible service!
 As soon as pieced will be in, I will prepare some stock!
+If you are interested in M2Q, please sign in for the waiting list so I can plan stock better!

 ## Check all the documentation pages: